SAP/cloud-identity-developer-guide/docs/Libraries/nodejs/sap_ams/sap_ams.md

 - **`error`**: Emitted when an error occurs in a background operation.
 The event object contains the following properties:
   - **`type`**: The type of the event.
 Possible values are:
+    - `"bundleInitializationError"`: Emitted when the initial bundle download fails and the instance is not yet ready.
-    - `"bundleRefreshError"`: Emitted when the BundleLoader fails to refresh the current policies and assignments bundle, for example, due to a failed request to the AMS server.
-This event is not emitted when the initial loading fails.
-Use the `whenReady` method instead to check for the initial readiness of AMS.
+    - `"bundleRefreshError"`: Emitted when the bundle loader fails to refresh the current policies and assignments bundle, for example, due to a failed request to the AMS server.
+Since the library continuously polls, this doesn't necessarily mean the data is outdated.
+Additional payload:
+      - **`secondsSinceLastRefresh`**: Time in seconds since the last successful bundle refresh.
-  - **`error`**: The `AmsError` instance that describes the error.
+  - **`error`**: The `AmsError` instance that describes the refresh error.